TimeSplitters: Story mode

 The games' story mode consists of a series of missions that can be played by either one or two players.
-In the first TimeSplitters, story missions are based upon the retrieval of a key object such as a time crystal)l and its successful return.
+In the first TimeSplitters, story missions are based upon the retrieval of a key object such as a time crystal and its successful return.
 TimeSplitters 2 and TimeSplitters: Future Perfect introduced additional story mode objectives and more complex levels.

 Arcade mode

 Arcade mode is the multiplayer aspect of the TimeSplitters series, but also provides the option to include AI-controlled bots with configurable difficulty levels, to act in place of human players.
 The games are notable for their large selection of multiplayer modes (such as a total of 16 different competition modes in TimeSplitters 2), spanning both traditional Deathmatch and Capture the Flag-type games, as well as other TimeSplitters-specific modes such as "Flame Tag", "Virus", "Shrink", and "Monkey Assistant."
 The games also provide players with options to customise multiple details of each game mode, such as rules and available weapons, to create a more varied experience.

-In arcade mode, players can chose from a variety of playable characters (a total of 150 in Future Perfect, for example), each with distinct attributes in areas such as speed and stamina.
+In arcade mode, players can choose from a variety of playable characters (a total of 150 in Future Perfect, for example), each with distinct attributes in areas such as speed and stamina.

 TimeSplitters 2 introduced "Arcade League": a single-player challenge mode using the structure of arcade Mode.
 In arcade league, players compete against AI bots to earn trophies and unlock additional arcade mode content, such as playable characters.